Corbin Carroll Preview, Player Props: Diamondbacks vs. Padres

-On Thursday, Corbin Carroll (.314 slugging percentage in past 10 games, with no home runs) and the Arizona Diamondbacks play the San Diego Padres, whose starting pitcher will be Rich Hill.
-First pitch is at 9:40 PM ET.
+Corbin Carroll -- with a slugging percentage of .306 in his past 10 games (including no homers) -- will be in action for the Arizona Diamondbacks against the San Diego Padres, with Seth Lugo on the hill, on August 18 at 9:40 PM ET.

-He strung together two hits (going 2-for-3) in his last appearance against the Rockies.

 Corbin Carroll Game Info & Props vs. the Padres